jmetzger/training-microservices-docker-kubernetes/_README.md

    * Teams unabhängig Änderung in Microservices machen und dieses redeployen und zwar ohne alle anderen
      * zu redeployen
-   * This is the most imporant thing and also the Nr.
-1 Tipp
+   * This is the most important thing and also the (Die wichtigste Sache, der Tipp Nr.
+1)